protegeproject/protege-client/README.md

  * More testing

- * Run another listener on an admin port, to be used insode the firewall to remotely administer the web server (sleep, restart, update the config, check logs..)
+ * Run another listener on an admin port, to be used inside the firewall to remotely administer the web server (sleep, restart, update the config, check logs..)